Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Experiments

-\paragraph{On-Ramp Dynamics} In the on-ramp scenario, noticeable throughput improvements are elusive.
-This could be attributed to the parallel merging lanes acting as zones requiring enhanced cooperation, offering vehicles more flexibility compared to other scenarios where cooperative maneuvers are confined to narrow spaces at junctions or lane drop endpoints.
+In the on-ramp scenario, there are only minor throughput improvements.
+This could be attributed to the parallel merging lanes offering vehicles more cooperation flexibility compared to other scenarios where cooperative maneuvers are confined to narrow spaces at junctions or lane drop endpoints.
 Consequently, under the default driver model settings in SUMO, the scope for augmenting throughput on on-ramps appears constrained.
-However, a mitigation of congestion is evident, which is demonstrated by the reduced average waiting times for vehicles yet to be released (see Table~\ref{tab:t_wait}).
-At the end of an episode, the waiting time $t_\mathrm{wait}$ for any vehicle not having navigated the map is computed as the episode duration minus the scheduled entry time for that vehicle.
-The reduction in average waiting times underlines the efficacy of our approach in alleviating congestion ``unfairness'', which highlights its significance as a key metric in traffic management.
+However, the mitigation of congestion is evident, which can be demonstrated by the reduced average waiting times for vehicles yet to be released (see Table~\ref{tab:t_wait}).
+At the end of an episode, the waiting time $t_\mathrm{wait}$ for any vehicle not having traversed the map is computed as the episode duration minus the scheduled entry time for that vehicle.
+The obvious reduction in average waiting times underlines the efficacy of our approach in alleviating congestion.